 top of page

-These models provide estimates of outdoor concentrations for seven pollutants (four gases: O3, CO, SO2, NO2; three aerosols: PM10, PM2.5, PN [particle number]) throughout the contiguous U.S. Model estimates are annual-average values for years 1979 – 2020 (SO2, NO2), 1988 – 2020 (PM10), 1990-2020 (CO), 1999-2020 (PM2.5), 2017 (PN), and the average during May through September of the daily maximum 8-hour moving average for years 1979-2020 (O3).
-When downloading data, concentrations are listed as the variable "pred_weight"; units are micrograms per cubic meter for PM2.5 and PM10, particles per cc for PN, parts per billion for ozone, SO2, and NO2, and parts per million for carbon monoxide.
-Data are available by county, census tract, and census block-group.
+These models provide estimates of outdoor concentrations for six criteria pollutants (four gases: O3, CO, SO2, NO2; two aerosols: PM10, PM2.5) throughout the contiguous U.S.; estimates are also available for four non-criteria pollutants (PNC [particle number concentration], COA [cooking organic aerosol], HOA [hydrocarbon-like organic aerosol], and BC [black carbon]).
+Model estimates are annual-average values for years 1979 – 2020 (SO2, NO2), 1988 – 2020 (PM10), 1990-2020 (CO), 1999-2020 (PM2.5), 2017 (PNC, COA, HOA, BC), and the average during May through September of the daily maximum 8-hour moving average for years 1979-2019 (O3).
+When downloading data, concentrations are listed as the variable "pred_weight"; units are micrograms per cubic meter for PM2.5, PM10, COA, HOA, and BC; particles per cc for PNC; parts per billion for O3, SO2, and NO2; and parts per million for CO.
+Users can download data by county, census tract, or census block-group (geographies based on year-2010 Census).

 Please see the README file for more information.